-The next $2 Bag Days will be on May 24 and 25; includes clothing and shoes only.
+The next $2 Bag Days will be on June 28 and June 29th; it includes clothing and shoes only.

 The Thrift Shop thanks you for your support and generous donations of used goods.
 There has been some very interesting and quality items come into the Thrift Shop.
 More and more people are stopping by for a browse.
 Please drop in.